-Barry Sampson is a registered architect in Ontario and a Fellow of the Royal Architecture Institute of Canada.
+Barry Sampson was a registered architect in Ontario and a Fellow of the Royal Architecture Institute of Canada.
 He is also LEED[TM] accredited professional.
 He graduated from the University of Toronto with a Bachelor of Architecture degree and later studied at the International Institute of Design (summersession) in London, England and the Sorbonne in France.
 While living in Paris, he researched the interrelationship of urbanism and landscape traditions in France and worked with the firm of Deviller Chemetov Architects.

+Professor Sampson's research interests focused on high performance bio climatic design since his firm designed the popularly acclaimed Niagara Parks Butterfly Conservatory over two decades ago.
 Architectural drawings by Professor Sampson have been included in exhibitions in North America and Europe and he was awarded a senior artists grant by the Canada Council in 1989.
-He has served on numerous competitions and award juries and has been a lecturer and guest critic at a number of universities in Canada and the United States.
+He served on numerous competitions and award juries and has been a lecturer and guest critic at a number of universities in Canada and the United States.